DON’T FORGET. . .

 Applying for Financial Aid

 The first step in applying for financial aid at GHC is to complete the FAFSA.
 The FAFSA (Free Application for Federal Student Aid) is FREE!
 Never pay to complete your FAFSA!
-All you need to do is go to fafsa.gov and get started.
+All you need to do is visit the federal aid website to get started.
 The FAFSA is the first step to receiving federal student aid such as the Pell Grant, FSEOG (Federal Supplemental Educational Opportunity Grant), FWS (Federal Work Study) funding, and Federal Direct Loans (Subsidized/Unsubsidized/Parent PLUS).

 Don’t forget to include the GHC School Code (009507) on your FAFSA!